-For the MENA cement sector, key points for an environment-friendly industry are use of alternative raw materials and alternative fuels, energy-efficient equipment and green technologies.
+For the cement sector, key points for an environment-friendly industry are use of alternative raw materials and alternative fuels, energy-efficient equipment and green technologies.
 As the use of alternative fuels and raw materials is still uncommon in the Middle East, guidelines and regulatory framework have to be defined which can set standards for the use of alternative or waste-derived fuels like municipal solid wastes, dried sewage sludge, agricultural wastes, drilling wastes etc.

 An attractive disposal method for sewage sludge is to use it as alternative fuel source in a cement kiln.
 Dried sewage sludge with high organic content possesses a high calorific value.
 Due to the high temperature in the kiln the organic content of the sewage sludge will be completely destroyed.
 The resultant ash is incorporated in the cement matrix.
 Infact, several European countries, like Germany and Switzerland, have already started adopting this practice for sewage sludge management.

 For example, Kuwait has 6 wastewater treatment plants, with combined capacity of treating 12,000m³ of municipal wastewater per day, which produce around 250 tons of sludge daily.
 Similarly Tunisia has approximately 125 wastewater treatment plants which generate around 1 million tons of sewage sludge every year.
 Currently most of the sewage is sent to landfills.
-Sewage sludge generation is bound to increase at rapid rates in MENA due to increase in number and size of urban habitats and growing industrialization.
+Sewage sludge generation is bound to increase at rapid rates in the Middle East due to increase in number and size of urban habitats and growing industrialization.

 The use of sewage sludge as alternative fuel is a common practice in cement plants around the world, Europe in particular.
 It could be an attractive business proposition for wastewater treatment plant operators and cement industry in the Middle East to work together to tackle the problem of sewage sludge disposal, and high energy requirements and GHGs emissions from the cement industry.

+the use of sludge in cement kilns will led to eco-friendly disposal of municipal sewage.
 Sewage sludge has relatively high net calorific value of 10-20 MJ/kg as well as lower carbon dioxide emissions factor compared to coal when treated in a cement kiln.
 Use of sludge in cement kilns can also tackle the problem of safe and eco-friendly disposal of sewage sludge.
 The cement industry accounts for almost 5 percent of anthropogenic CO2 emissions worldwide.
 Treating municipal wastes in cement kilns can reduce industry’s reliance on fossil fuels and decrease greenhouse gas emissions.